Stereo Calibration

 pivtools-cli instantaneous

-# 3. Apply stereo 3D reconstruction
+# 3. Reconstruct 3D velocities

 pivtools-cli apply-stereo --camera-pair 1,2

-# 4. Compute statistics
+# 4. Compute statistics on stereo data

 calibration:

-# Active method selection
+# Active method

 active: stereo_dotboard # stereo_dotboard or stereo_charuco

-piv_type: instantaneous # instantaneous or ensemble
+piv_type: instantaneous

 # Calibration image settings (shared)